-BIRTH OF IAF
+BIRTH OF THE IAF

-4. The origin of the IAF can be traced to the Indian Sandthurst committee known as a Skeeny committee.
-This committee was setup by the Govt. of India in 1925 with Sir Andrew Skeen, The Chief of General Staff as its chairman to enquire and recommend the rate at which Indians should be recruited for the grant of commissions in the Armed Forces.
-The report was
+The origin of the IAF can be traced to the Indian Sandthurst committee known as a Skeeny committee.
+This committee was setup by the Govt. of India in 1925 with Sir Andrew Skeen, The Chief of General Staff as its chairman to enquire and recommend the rate at which Indians should be recruited for the grant of commissions in the Armed forces.
+The report was published on 1st April 1927.
+The Skeeny committee recommended that steps should be taken to create an Air Arm of the Indian Army and till such time facilities for flying Trg made available in India, its officers should be trained at Royal Air Force(RAF) college, Cranwell.
+From 1928 onwards 2 seats were reserved at the RAF College, Carnwell for Indians in 1930, six Indians, selected by the government of India to enter the college.
+They were S.C.
+Sarkar, Subroto Mukherjee, Bhupinder Singh, Awan, Amarjit Singh and J.N.Tandon.

-5. The first batch was granted their wings as pilots with the exception of Tandon.
+The first batch was granted their commission as pilots with the exception of Tandon.
 He was commissioned in the equipment branch and he became the first equipment officer in Indian Air Force.

-6. 22 Airmen were selected on 19 Jan 1932 as a ground staff.
-They began their training at Karachi.
+22 Airmen were selected on 19 Jan 1932 as a ground staff.
+They began their Trg at Karachi.
 They were known as Hawai sepoys.

-7 The Government passed the IAF bill on 4 April 1932.
+The Government passed the IAF bill on 4 April 1932.
 The Indian Air Force came into being with the promulgation of the IAF bill on 8 Oct 1932.
-The governor general-incouncil at that time consequently ordered the establishment of Indian Air Force with effect from 8 Oct 1932.
+The Governor General-in-Council at that time consequently ordered the establishment of Indian Air Force with effect from 8 Oct 1932.
 The Indian Air force anniversary is celebrated on 8 Oct every year.

-8. No.1 Squadron (A Flight) of the IAF was formed at Drigh Road, Karachi.
-It consists of 4 wapiti aircraft, 6 Officers and 22 airmen then known as hawai sepoys.
+No.1 Squadron (A Flight) of the IAF was formed at Drigh Road, Karachi.
+It consisted of 4 wapiti aircraft, 6 Officers and 22 airmen then known as hawai sepoys.
 The six officers included the two ex-chiefs of the Air Force, Air Marshal S Mukherjee and Air Marshal AM Engineer.

-9. Two more flights (B&C) were formed and added to No.1 squadron in 1936 and 1939 respectively.
-Flight lieutenant S Mukherjee took over the command of No.1 squadron.
+Two more flights (B&C) were formed and added to No.1 Squadron in 1936 and

+1939 respectively.
+Flight lieutenant S Mukherjee took over the command of No.1 Squadron.

-10. When World War II broke out in 1939 the problem of guarding India's vast coastline across and the IAF took active steps to solve it.
-Training of volunteer reserves.
+When World War II broke out in 1939 the problem was of guarding India's vast coastline across and the IAF took active steps to solve it.

-11 Began in November, 1939.
-Six coastal defense flights (CDF) were formed at Madras, Bombay, Calcutta, Cochin, Karachi and Vishakhapatnam with Wapiti and Atlanta aircraft.
+Trg of volunteer reserves began in November, 1939.
+Six coastal defense flights (CDF) were formed at Madras, Bombay, Calcutta, Cochin, Karachi and Vishakapatnam with Wapiti and Atlanta aircraft.
 Towards the end of 1942, these flights were disbanded and the new squadrons were formed.